 So far, this is very typical.
 The user sees “legitimate.com” but the underlying link goes to "malicious.com."
 These kind of attacks are easily detected by phishing tools that follow the underlying link to find the malicious site.

-What makes this attack nefarious is that by using Punycode and a flaw in the phish-detection engine, the URL actually goes to TWO different sites, one followed by the malware protection filter and the other followed by the end-user’s browser when he or she clicks on it.
+What makes this attack nefarious is that by using Punycode and a flaw in the phish-detection engine, the URL actually goes to two different sites: one followed by the malware protection filter, the other followed by the end-user’s browser when he or she clicks on it.

-The root of the vulnerability is that Office 365 default security apparently treats this domain as plain ASCII when checking the legitimacy of the domain name.
-When testing the domain xn--sicherheit-schlsseldienst-twc.de as plain ASCII, it resolves to IP address: 126.96.36.199 (located in Berlin, Germany) that does not reveal any malicious intent.
+The root of this vulnerability is that Office 365 default security apparently treats this domain as plain ASCII when checking the legitimacy of the domain name.
+When testing the domain xn--sicherheit-schlsseldienst-twc.de as plain ASCII, it resolves to IP address: 188.8.131.52 (located in Berlin, Germany) that does not reveal any malicious intent.
 Therefore, the email is allowed through to the users’ inboxes.

 Attack Targets Office 365 Credentials

-Analysis of the attack seems to indicate that the hackers are particularly interested in Office 365 credentials.
+Analysis of the attack indicates that the hackers are particularly interested in Office 365 credentials.

 - Almost all instances of this email have been found within corporations that use Office 365 for their corporate email and,

 With the growth in Office 365 for corporate email, hackers are shifting their focus.
-The characteristics of this particular attack discloses the hacker’s intention to deceive Office 365 users into providing their login credentials.
+The characteristics of this particular attack disclose the hacker’s intent to deceive Office 365 users into providing their login credentials.